17 Fun things to do in Lagos Portugal

 With its chill atmosphere, it still becomes quite busy in the summer months as people from all over the world come to explore the impressive Algarve coast.

-Nonetheless, it’s one of the best towns in the Algarve.
+After traveling in the Algarve for years, I still think it’s one of the best towns in the Algarve.
 In this post, I will round up what to do in Lagos and its surroundings.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.